Although I no longer teach in Ayr, the Ayr roundabout descriptions will remain on my website for a period of time.

 Therefore, if the left-hand lane is flowing freely i.e. there are no obstructions or very slow vehicles, then it is best to use the left-hand lane on this route.

-Ryan Paterson of Crosshouse
+Ryan Paterson of Crosshouse, Driving Lesson Testimonial

 Thoroughly enjoyed learning to drive with David.
 He was friendly, patient and supportive from the first lesson to the last.
 He made learning to drive fun and I would recommend him to anyone who is looking for an excellent driving instructor.
 Thanks David!

-Shahbaz Mirza of Kilmarnock
+Shahbaz Mirza of Kilmarnock, Driving Lesson Testimonial

 David's knowledge of driving threw me aback the minute I stepped into his car.
 His explanations on how to carry out different driving manoeuvres and dealing with different road situations were impeccable.
 In honest truth the only reason why I passed my test is because I learned with David, his patience with my mistakes, good caring nature and reassurance is what drove me, with passion, to try and pass my driving test.
 As his slogan truthfully says: